AdobeDocs/campaign-classic.en/help/campaign/using/about-marketing-resource-management.md

 Thus, in the context of the programs and sub-programs of marketing plans, tasks can be created and assigned to the operators concerned, and then managed through all their phases.

-**MRM** also lets you manage marketing resources in which several participants are involved: the integrity and monitoring of resources is performed via a dedicated dashboard.
+**MRM** also lets you manage marketing resources in which multiple participants are involved: the integrity and monitoring of resources is performed via a dedicated dashboard.

-Finally, the management of budgets is broadened thanks to the management of targets and expense lines and an extended offer of standard reports; in this way, you can monitor and accurately measure the productivity and performance of all marketing activities.
+Finally, budget management capability is extended to targets and expense lines management and extended built-in reports.
+You can then monitor and measure the productivity and performance of all marketing activities.

-## Core concepts {#core-concepts}
+## Concepts and terminology {#core-concepts}

-In the context of Adobe Campaign, the following concepts must be defined:
+In the context of Adobe Campaign Marketing Resource Management, the following concepts and terms are specific:

 * **Task**